dav793/angular2-seed/README.md

 ## Testing

 This repo adds both karma/jasmine unit test and protractor end-to-end testing support.

-The output of the unit tests can help you understand what each sandbox component/service does.
-They are a form of documentation after all.

 ### Unit Tests
 TypeScript unit-tests are usually in the `app` folder.
 Their filenames must end in `.spec`.